An much reduced number of P2B platforms

 CrowdEstate was the first platform to feature a secondary market[lexicon anchor=”secondary-market”].
 Initially, it was both a curse and a blessing, however, as it lead to a lot of speculation.
 Indeed, many investments were on sale on the secondary market for a price higher than what was originally paid !
 However, due to the platform’s poor track record, the demand and supply are now much more balanced, and there’s much less speculation taking place.

 I don’t really consider auto-invest[lexicon anchor=”auto-invest”] a necessity when investing through real-estate and business crowdfunding platforms; indeed, as the projects are often less standard than individual loans, manual investing is often a wiser choice.

-CrowdEstate features an auto-invest; due to the platform’s success and speculation on the secondary market, using it to invest is recommended.
-However, recent changes in the way bookings are processed make manual investment a possibility.
+CrowdEstate features an auto-invest.
+For a long time, due to the platform’s success and speculation on the secondary market, it was impossible to invest without using it.
+However, recent changes in the way bookings are processed now make manual investment a possibility.
 This allows investors to study them before committing their funds.

 Investors at EstateGuru also have access to this feature, although it will be restricted for most of them; indeed, it’s necessary to invest at least €250 per project in order to have access to all filters.
 As a result, investing manually is often a better choice.